robertwbuchkowski/multnutFW/README.md

 #> [1] "Carbon"     "Nitrogen"   "Phosphorus" "Calcium"
 ```

-This introductory analyis outputs several important features of the food
+This introductory analysis outputs several important features of the
-web.
-First, it outputs the total consumption rate for each species in
+food web.
+First, it outputs the total consumption rate for each species
-units of carbon.
+in units of carbon.

 ``` r
 intro_analysis$consumption